-If you have been infected with the coronavirus, the day you tested positive counts as the first day of your quarantine.
-If you have symptoms, isolate yourself before taking the test to protect others from infection, even if this time is not counted as your obligatory self-isolation period.
+If you have been infected with the coronavirus, the day you tested positive counts as the first day of your self-isolation.

-If you are a contact person of someone infected and have to remain in quarantine, in principle, your quarantine period starts from the moment you find out that you have been in contact with a person who has tested positive.
+If you have had contact with someone infected and have to remain in quarantine, in principle, your quarantine period starts from the moment you find out that you have been in contact with a person who has tested positive.
 You should consider the last day on which you had contact with the person in question.
-If you have symptoms before you learn that a contact person of yours have tested positive, get tested immediately.
+If you have symptoms before you learn that a contact person of yours has tested positive, get tested immediately.

 Please note: The way the start point of your isolation/quarantine is counted may be different depending on the Health Department responsible for you.